 Correction of excessively large ears can help restore the natural proportions of an ear, and can also help correct size discrepancies between the two ears.
-This can help restore your self image and allow you to feel more confident particularly with a short hair style or when wearing your hair up.
+This can help you feel more able to have a short hair style or wear your hair up.

 Sometimes, if the ears are also sticking out from the side of the head, an otoplasty (prominent ear correction) may be performed in combination with ear reduction surgery.

 During your initial consultation, Dr Lotz will spend time with you discussing exactly what your concerns about your ears are.
 Sometimes patients find it helpful to bring along photographs of their own ears that they have altered to give an idea of the results would ideally like.
 Whilst there is no guarantee that this will be able to be achieved, it is often helpful to get an idea of how much of a change in the appearance of your ears you would ideally like to achieve.